idia640/idia640.github.io/index.md

 **Critical Review:** Each student will write a short, critical review of a scientific article.
 A list of articles to choose from will be provided.
 This same article and review are to be presented in class later in the semester.
 Guidelines and rubric will be provided. *(10 points/percent.
 1 point deducted for each day late)*

-**Presentation:** During the course of the semester, each student will present her/his selected research paper to the class and lead a discussion.
+**Presentation (Critical Review):** During the course of the semester, each student will present her/his selected research paper to the class and lead a discussion.
 Class may be held in class or virtually over GotoMeeting. *(5 points/percent)*

 **Participation:** *(10 points/percent)*